mihai-mocanu/help-center-search-gpt/README.md

 npm run scrape
 ```

-This scrapes all of the posts from the Wait But Why website and saves them to a json file.
+This scrapes part of the posts from the PP Helpcenter website and saves them to a json file.

 1. Run embedding script